Last updated on September 05, 2024

 When you use a different target ROAS for every Google Ads campaign, the ROAS of the products will be affected.
 This leads to the Producthero target ROAS not being able to work as it is supposed to.
 Later in this article, an example is given of what can happen when a different target ROAS in Google Ads is set.

 Your Google Ads campaign overview should look like the image below.
-The campaigns have different budgets and the same target ROAS.
-The image shows two campaigns: one for the Heroes, Sidekicks & Zombies, and one for the Villains.
+The campaigns have different budgets and the same target ROAS in Google Ads.
+The image shows two campaigns: one for the Heroes, Sidekicks & Zombies, and separate one for the Villains.

 Explanation of the labels for the Labelizer Strategy